 Long before America had access to the internet, online porn, and OnlyFans, it focused its censorship efforts on everything except gratuitous violence.

 Mainstream television, under pressure from various conservative organizations and lobbyists, held pretty fast to the notion that protecting a woman from her sexuality extended to suggestions of just-starting or just-finished coitus, and hiding everything below her collar bone under a suspiciously L-shaped bed sheet.
 If people were having wild, unadulterated sex they certainly didn’t want their audiences knowing about it.
 While we are still behind in showing full-spectrum representation and honest depictions of sex and sexuality on television, streaming services have begun to open the gates.
-Season 2
+Season 2 of Pose brought us the v

 - When's the last time you touched your vagina?
 And I mean really touched her?
 To point where you know every flap, dip, and curve in her?
 How about the last time you touched your breasts?
 Was it in a way that made you feel empowered?
 Like a queen?
 Like a goddess?
 If you've never felt this way while caressing your temple, first of all, yes it is possible.
 And second, it isn't your fault.Read more »